 How your information is used

 The information we collect and process is currently used to:

-- Sell and verify tickets: Our lawful basis for using the data in this way is your consent when purchasing a ticket and our legitimate interest in verifying the ticket on boarding.
+Sell and validate tickets: Our lawful basis for using the data in this way is your consent when purchasing a ticket and our legitimate interest in validating the ticket on boarding.
 We keep the data on expired tickets so that you are able to see details of your previous journeys, we can manage refunds or other issues and we can understand how our service is being used